 Tony's partner cooperatives

-The cocoa farmers are members of our partner cooperatives Kapatchiva, Ecojad, ECAM and SOCOOPACDI in Ivory Coast and ABOCFA in Ghana.
-Tony’s Impact team regularly travels to Ghana and Ivory Coast to visit the partner cooperatives and attend their annual general meetings.
-It goes without saying, that when we visit, we always take an extra bag of Tony's chocolate with us so that the farmers can see (and taste!) the results of all their hard work.
+The cocoa farmers are affiliated with our partner cooperatives, which comprise Kapatchiva, Ecojad, ECAM and Socoopacdi in Ivory Coast and ABOCFA, Asetenapa and Asunafo in Ghana.
+Tony’s Impact team regularly travels to Ghana and Ivory Coast to visit the partner cooperatives and attend the annual meetings.
+It goes without saying, that we always take an extra bag of Tony's chocolate with us so that the farmers can see the results of all their hard work.

 Here you can see how the farmers have chosen to invest their Tony's premium:

-We’ve implemented the Child Labor Monitoring and Remediation System (CLMRS) with all of our partner cooperatives in Ghana and Ivory Coast.
-International Cocoa Initiative (ICI) and Nestlé developed this system, that addresses the issue of child labor in cocoa production and helps improve the living conditions of the farmers.
-The CLMRS monitors the children of the farmers that supply cocoa to Tony’s.
+We’ve started implementing the Child Labor Monitoring and Remediation System (CLMRS) developed by the International Cocoa Initiative (ICI) and Nestlé so we can more closely monitor the risk of illegal child labor at our partner cooperatives in Ghana and Ivory Coast.
+The system addresses the issue of child labor in cocoa production and helps improve the living conditions of the farmers.
+If farmers supply cocoa for Tony’s their children are monitored.
 Besides raising awareness of the consequences of child labor in cocoa communities, we also gather social data to ascertain whether, where and why child labor is being used.
 Once we understand the reasons, we try to find permanent solutions.
 We do this together with ICI, our partner cooperatives, the communities in West Africa and other key players, because only together can we solve the problem.

-Tony’s Beantracker gives us weekly updates on the cocoa stock in Ghana and Ivory Coast.
+Tony’s Beantracker gives us updates on the cocoa supplied by Ghana and Ivory Coast.
 How cool is that?
-We know what volume of beans is being shipped and what is already being processed in Belgium.
-We also know which farmers supplied what percentage of each shipping container of beans.
-We don’t need to be able to trace the beans in a particular bar to the farmer who grew them.
-This would make our approach less feasible for the rest of the industry.
+We know what volume of beans is being shipped and what is being processed in Belgium.
+We know which farmers supplied what percentages of each shipping container of beans.